jedamus/my-ruby/README.md

 # ruby

+This are just my 2ct for ruby.

 ## Getting started

-This are just my 2ct for ruby.
+Just look at the files, then sart them.